18 Oct 2016

 - Design sprints that incorporate rapid prototyping to test a specific concept.

 Asking how you might enhance the customer experience is a good framework to start pursuing innovation.
-Rather than searching for an application of a hyped technology –does anyone remember iBeacons? – grounding your efforts in understanding the overall customer journey (how a customer interacts with all of your brands touch points) helps you to identify opportunities to make small innovations.
+Rather than searching for an application of a hyped technology – does anyone remember iBeacons? – grounding your efforts in understanding the overall customer journey (how a customer interacts with all of your brands' touch points) helps you to identify opportunities to make small innovations.
+Read more about the benefits of thinking small in this article by Jeff Rodman, Founder of Polycom.

 Some quick thought starters for experience innovation: